History of Lviv: Interbellum

 The Polish government also sought to emphasize the city polskość or Polish character.
 Unlike in Austrian times, when the size and number of public parades or other cultural expressions such as parades or religious processions corresponded to each cultural group's relative population, during Polish rule limitations were placed on public displays of Jewish and Ukrainian culture.
 Obrona celebrations, dedicated to the Polish defence of Lviv, became a major Polish public celebration, and were integrated by the Roman Catholic Church into the traditional All Saints' Day celebrations in early November.
 Military parades and commemorations of battles at particular streets within the city, all celebrating the Polish forces who fought against the Ukrainians in 1918, became frequent, and in the 1930s a vast memorial monument and burial ground of Polish soldiers from that conflict was built in the city's Lychakiv Cemetery.
-The Polish government fostered the idea of Lviv as an eastern Polish outpost standing strong against eastern "hordes."
+The Polish government fostered the idea of Lviv as an eastern Polish outpost standing strong against the eastern "hordes."

 World War II

-Nazi Germany invaded Poland on September 1, 1939, and the German 1st Mountain Division reached the suburbs of Lviv on September 12 and began a siege.
+Nazi Germany invaded Poland on 1 September 1939, and the German 1st Mountain Division reached the suburbs of Lviv on 12 September and began a siege.
 The city's garrison was ordered to hold out at all cost since the strategic position prevented the enemy from crossing into the Romanian Bridgehead.
 Also, a number of Polish troops from Central Poland were trying to reach the city and organise a defence there to buy time to regroup.
 Thus a 10-day-long defence of the city started and later became known as yet another Battle of Lwów.
-On September 19 an unsuccessful Polish diversionary attack under General Władysław Langner was launched.
-Soviet troops (part of the forces that had invaded on September 17 under the Molotov–Ribbentrop Pact) replaced the Germans around the city.
-On September 21 Langner formally surrendered to Soviet troops under Marshal Semyon Timoshenko.
+On 19 September an unsuccessful Polish diversionary attack under General Władysław Langner was launched.
+Soviet troops (part of the forces that had invaded on 17 September under the Molotov–Ribbentrop Pact) replaced the Germans around the city.
+On 21 September Langner formally surrendered to Soviet troops under Marshal Semyon Timoshenko.

 The Soviet and Nazi forces divided Poland between themselves and a rigged plebiscite absorbed the Soviet-occupied eastern half of Poland, including Lviv, into the Ukrainian Soviet Socialist Republic.
 Initially, the Jewish and part of the Ukrainian population who lived in the interwar Poland cheered the Soviet takeover whose stated goal was to protect the Ukrainian population in the area.
 Depolonisation combined with large scale anti-Polish actions began immediately, with huge numbers of Poles and Jews from Lviv deported eastward into the Soviet Union.
 About 30 thousand were deported in the beginning of 1940 alone.
 A smaller percentage of the Ukrainian population was deported as well.

-When the Nazis invaded the Soviet Union on June 22, 1941, the NKVD spent a week hastily executing prisoners held in the Brygidki and Zamarstynów prisons, where around 8,000 were murdered.
+When the Nazis invaded the Soviet Union on 22 June 1941, the NKVD spent a week hastily executing prisoners held in the Brygidki and Zamarstynów prisons, where around 8,000 were murdered.